signalsforgranted/draft-grant-ntp-ntq/draft-grant-ntp-ntq.md

 Network Time Security (NTS) [RFC8915] defines the NTS Key Establishment (NTS-KE) protocol, which uses TLS 1.3 [RFC8446] over TCP to secure the distribution of NTP server information and cookies.

-There are several key reasons to consider the use of QUIC for NTS Key Establishment services; QUIC like NTP is based on UDP, which means that networks or network segments operating time services can restrict
+There are several reasons to consider the use of QUIC [RFC9000] for NTS Key Establishment services, namely QUIC just like NTP is based on UDP leading to a potential simplification in implementation and network management.
+Implementers can also choose to enable 0-RTT and connection resumption, minimising the amount of traffic to a key establishment server in order to maintain or resume a connection.

-Not all of QUIC's capabilities are applicable to providing key establishment, however these should not pose any notable concerns for implementators who would most likely be using existing QUIC implementations.
+Not all of QUIC's capabilities are applicable to providing key establishment for secure time, however these should not pose any notable concerns for implementators who would most likely be using existing QUIC implementations.

-**TODO**: Define what QUIC features aren't of use

 # Conventions and Definitions